syncfusion-content/maui-docs/MAUI/Kanban-Board/Column.md

 ### Category for a column

-You can assign a specific category to a column by setting the [Categories]() collection of the [`KanbanColumn`]().
+You can assign a specific category to a column by setting the [Categories]() property of the [`KanbanColumn`]().
 This will display cards with the specified category under the corresponding column.
 For example, to map the "In Progress" category to the "In Progress" column

 {% tabs %}